Bedford–Stuyvesant, Brooklyn: 2010s to present

 Despite the largest recession to hit the United States in the last 70 years, gentrification continued steadily, and the blocks west of the Nostrand Avenue/Fulton Street intersection and north of Fulton Street and Stuyvesant Avenue were particularly impacted.
 In 2011, Bedford–Stuyvesant listed three Zagat-rated restaurants for the first time; by 2014, there were over ten Zagat-rated establishments.
 Moreover, in June 2013, 7 Arlington Place, the setting for Spike Lee's 1994 film Crooklyn, was sold for over its asking price, at $1.7 million.

 A diverse mix of students, hipsters, artists, creative professionals, architects, and attorneys of all races continued to move to the neighborhood.
 A business improvement district was launched along the Fulton and Nostrand Corridor, with a redesigned streetscape planned to include new street trees, street furniture, pavers, and signage and improved cleanliness in an effort to attract more business investment.
 Major infrastructure upgrades have been performed or are in progress, such as Select Bus Service bus rapid transit on the route along Nostrand and Bedford Avenues, which began operating in late 2013.

 Other infrastructure upgrades in the neighborhood included major sewer and water modernization projects, as well as fiber-optic and cable service upgrades.
 Improved natural and organic produce continued to become available at local delis and grocers, the farmer's market on Malcolm X Boulevard, and through the Bed-Stuy Farm Share.
 FreshDirect services the neighborhood, and a large member constituency of the adjacent Greene-Hill Food Coop are from Bedford–Stuyvesant.

 2020s

-According to the 2020 census data from New York City Department of City Planning on the neighborhood racial demographics, western Bedford-Stuyvesant now has an almost equal population of White and Black residents with each of their population residents at between 30,000 and 39,999 along with having between 10,000 and 19,999 Hispanic residents.
-Eastern Bedford-Stuvyvesant has 40,000+ Black residents, 20,000 to 29,000 White residents, and 10,000 to 19,999 Hispanic residents.
+In 2020, western Bedford-Stuyvesant had an almost equal population of white and black residents, with each of their populations at between 30,000 and 39,999, and between 10,000 and 19,999 Hispanic residents.
+Eastern Bedford-Stuvyvesant had over 40,000 black residents, 20,000 to 29,000 white residents, and 10,000 to 19,999 Hispanic residents.
 The 2020 census data show Bedford-Stuyvesant with an increasing diverse racial community.

 In 2024, the installation of Bed-Stuy Aquarium highlighted the broader social tensions surrounding gentrification in the neighborhood.
-In one notable incident, two residents attempted to remove some of the fish, citing cruelty, which sparked a larger debate about the neighborhood’s changing dynamics.
+In one notable incident, two residents attempted to remove some of the fish, citing cruelty, which sparked a larger debate about the neighborhood's changing dynamics.

 Subsections

-Neighborhoods
+Bedford

-Bedford is located toward the western end of Bedford-Stuyvesant.
+Bedford is located toward the western end of Bedford–Stuyvesant.
 Before the American Revolutionary War times, it was the first settlement to the east of the Village of Brooklyn.
 It was originally part of the old village of Bedford, which was centered near today's Bedford Avenue–Fulton Street intersection.
 The area "extends from Monroe Street on the north to Macon Street and Verona Place on the south, and from just east of Bedford Avenue eastward to Tompkins Avenue," according to the Landmarks Preservation Commission.
 Bedford is adjacent to Williamsburg, Crown Heights, and Clinton Hill.